syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

     }
 }
 ```
-Determine whether the address where the page fault occurred is within the PLIC address space, then parse the instruction that caused the exception, and modify the PLIC address space based on the access address and instruction to implement the simulation configuration for vPLIC.
+Determine if the address where the page fault occurred is within the PLIC's address space, then parse the instruction that caused the exception, and modify the PLIC's address space based on the access address and instruction to emulate the configuration for vPLIC.
 ```rs
 pub fn vplic_hart_emul_handler(current_cpu: &mut ArchCpu, addr: GuestPhysAddr, inst: Instruction) {
     ...